serhan-yilmaz/PrinciplesGuide/README.md

   - Better yet, treat them how they want to be treated.
 When feasible.
 - Be open with your feelings and aspirations.
 First, with yourself.
 Then, with others you trust.
 This is important.
 - Express your thoughts and feelings clearly.
 Especially when you have a concern.
 Don't play it off as a joke, nor let someone else dismiss it as a joke.
   - Learn to recognize [passive-aggressive behaviors](https://en.wikipedia.org/wiki/Passive-aggressive_behavior).
-Do not engage in such behaviors, unless warranted.
-Learn to [communicate assertively](https://en.wikipedia.org/wiki/Assertiveness#Communication) instead.
+Prefer [assertive communication](https://en.wikipedia.org/wiki/Assertiveness#Communication) over aggressive or indirect means, unless warranted otherwise.
 - Know your limits.
 Be assertive in establishing your boundaries.
 Don't shy away from conflict if violated.
 But, pick your fights.
 Goal is to defend.
 Avoid unnecessary fights, especially if this is not an repeated interaction.
 Compromise as necessary.
-  - In trivial disputes, let the person who cares more have their way, unless there is any harm.
+  - In trivial disputes, let the person who cares more have their way, if mutually beneficial cooperation is feasible.
 But, do not agree what you believe to be untrue.
 Be true to yourself and defend what's important.
-  - Also, do not attempt to compromise if there is a breach of trust.
-Threats, coercion, and dishonesty are immediate violations of trust.
+  - In conflicts involving repeated interactions, aim for a compromise when possible, unless there is a breach of trust.
+Threats, manipulation, dishonesty and alike would be immediate violations of trust.
 Deal with aggression as appropriate.

 #### Principle of Humility